 Today Rachel Rabinovitch, a human resources consultant in Vancouver discusses potential changes to employment standards for articling students.
-For an introductory discussion about wills and estates in B.C., please see our previous blog post about wills variation claims.

 At the last B.C.
 Law Society Annual General Meeting on October 6th, 2020, a motion was passed to apply the same standards as within the B.C.
 Employment Standards Act, section 16, parts 4 and 5 to the employment of articling students.
 While the motion addressed overtime pay and statutory holidays, it also highlights the issue of how articling students can sometimes be treated by law firms in British Columbia.

 Part 4 of Section 16 covers “Hours of Work and Overtime,” while Part 5 covers “Statutory Holidays,” and the original motion at the October AGM speaks to the overarching concern of the treatment of articling students.
 Previously, articling students had been exempt from Employment Standards and traditionally their remuneration is not tied to the number of hours they work.

 There is something to be said for working hard during Articles to secure an Associate role.
 However, the votes at the AGM in favour of the motion (1567 in favour, 1163 against and 187 abstentions) illustrate the need for change in order uphold law firms to a higher standard of care for students in terms of working hours.

 However, the number of hours worked is not the only issue for articling students.
 A recent example of mistreatment of articling students is illustrated in Acumen Law Corporation v Ojanen.
 In this case, a B.C.
 Supreme Court judge ruled that a Vancouver terminated an articling student without just cause, and engaged in “bullying” against the student.